JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To override the mission data, create a file named "[MissionDir]\[Mission].txt" or create a section named "[mission_tie]" in "[MissionDir]\[Mission].ini".
 The format is a line per replacement.

 To replace the flight group markings, the format is: "fg", fg number, "markings", value.
+To replace the flight group iff, the format is: "fg", fg number, "iff", value.
+To replace the flight group pilot voice, the format is: "fg", fg number, "pilotvoice", value.

 See "mission.txt".